16-Credit Certificate Programs

 - English Proficiency Exam: International applicants (for international student eligibility, please review the Policies and Procedures section below) whose native language is not English and who have not received a university degree from an institution where the primary language of instruction is English must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 The official score report must be received directly from the testing agency.
 Wheelock’s school code for the TOEFL code is 3087; we do not use a department code.
 It is the candidate’s responsibility to ensure that the testing agency is able to release an official score report to Boston University Wheelock College of Education & Human Development.
 To be considered for admission to the TESOL certificate or Program Planning, Management, Monitoring & Evaluation Certificate, applicants must meet one of the following minimum requirements: a minimum TOEFL score of 100 on the IBT, or 600 on the PBT.
 To be considered for admission to any of the other certificate programs, applicants must meet one of the following minimum requirements: a minimum TOEFL score of 80 on the iBT, or 550 on the PBT.

-- Official Transcript from Highest Degree Conferred: Transcripts must show course titles, dates, and grades.
+- Unofficial Transcript from Highest Degree Conferred: Transcripts must show course titles, dates, and grades.
 Additionally, transcripts for programs for which a degree was earned must show a degree conferral.
 A degree conferral must include the name of the degree conferred, month and year the degree was conferred, and the institution from which the degree was conferred.
-Transcripts must be original documents bearing the institutional seal and signature of the institution’s registrar.
-Official transcripts must be submitted in envelopes sealed by the institution’s registrar.
+Unofficial transcripts can be official copies that have been opened, or a degree progress report from your university’s registrar.
 International applicants whose transcripts are not in English should submit the original transcript and an official English translation.
 International applicants who have earned a degree outside the U.S. may also need to submit an official credential evaluation.
 Typically, credential evaluations are required when the international transcript does not indicate either that a baccalaureate degree has been received or that the degree received is equivalent to a baccalaureate degree.
 If your highest degree is from Boston University, you do not need to submit a transcript.
-The Graduate Admissions Office will obtain your Boston University transcript and will include your transcript with your other application materials.
+Please inform the Office of Graduate Enrollment and we will obtain your Boston University transcript and will include your transcript with your other application materials.

 Additional requirements for applicants to Program Planning, Management, Monitoring & Evaluation only:

 Applicants currently enrolled in a degree program at Boston University may be exempt from submitting certain required materials.
-For specific information, please contact Graduate Student Services at firstname.lastname@example.org or 617-353-4237.
+For specific information, please contact the Office of Graduate Enrollment at firstname.lastname@example.org or 617-353-4237.

 Cost and Tuition